-ty R-1 has designated the following information as directory information: EA may, but does not have to, include all the information listed below.
-Name Participation in officially recognized activities and sports Address Weight and height of members of athletic teams Telephone Listing Degrees, honors, and awards received Email Address Most recent educational institution Photograph Dates of attendance Date and place of birth Student ID number, user ID or other unique personal identifier used to communicate in electronic systems that cannot be used access education Grade Level records without a pin, password, etc. (A student's social security number whole or in part, cannot be used for this purpose
+Green City R-1 has designated the following information as directory information: Note: an LEA may, but does not have to, include all the information listed below.
+Name Participation in officially recognized activities and sports Address Weight and height of members of athletic teams Telephone Listing Degrees, honors, and awards received Email Address Most recent educational institution Photograph Dates of attendance Date and place of birth Student ID number, user ID or other unique personal identifier used to communicate in electronic systems that cannot be used access education records without a pin, password, etc. (A student's social security number, in whole or in part, cannot be used for this purpose.)
+Grade Level